HUMSI — Human Security Initiative

 Jan 14, 2026Minneapolis, MNVenezuela

-On January 14, 2026, an ICE agent shot and wounded Julio Sosa-Celis during an incident in north Minneapolis following a traffic stop pursuit.
-The Department of Homeland Security initially claimed Sosa-Celis attacked an agent with a shovel and broomstick, but video footage released by the City of Minneapolis contradicted this account, showing only a brief struggle lasting seconds before Sosa-Celis ran into a home.
-Federal authorities subsequently dropped charges against two Venezuelan men initially accused of assaulting the ICE agent.
-Two federal officers were placed on administrative leave after DHS determined their testimony was untrue and they could face termination or criminal charges.
-State investigators continued reviewing evidence from the incident.
+On January 14, 2026, an ICE agent shot and wounded Julio Sosa-Celis, a Venezuelan immigrant, during an enforcement operation in north Minneapolis following a traffic stop pursuit.
+The Department of Homeland Security initially claimed Sosa-Celis attacked an agent with a shovel and broomstick for three minutes, but video footage contradicted this account, showing only a 12-second confrontation with no sustained attack.
+Prosecutors had access to the video within hours but did not review it until nearly three weeks after charging Sosa-Celis and his housemate; both charges were subsequently dropped.
+Two federal ICE agents were placed on administrative leave after DHS determined their testimony was untrue, and they faced possible termination or criminal charges for apparent perjury.

-Oglala Sioux Tribe members arrested in Minnesota, detained by ICE
+Oglala Sioux Tribe members detained by ICE at Minneapolis encampment, tribe refuses enforcement agreement

 Jan 14, 2026Minneapolis, MN